rieckpil/progmot/content/post/writing-a-book-remotely.md

 - GitHub issues
 - etc.

 The various channels made it hard for us to keep track of all inquiries.
-Coordinating the response among the co-author is difficult if someone gets a private Twitter DM.
+Coordinating the response amongst the co-authors is difficult if someone gets a private Twitter DM.

 Furthermore, many of these feedback channels lack transparency.
 If we wrote an answer to a specific question via email, no other reader would benefit from the response as the conversation only happens within two inboxes.